AmanKrr/vimCustomization/README.md

 ### **Step 4**

-Download ~/.vimrc file **from this repo** paste it in root folder Now ready to rock.
-Open any file with vim and see changes. 🚀 🚀
+Download .vimrc file **from this repo** paste it in root folder Now ready to rock.
+You will notice I said ***.vimrc*** but the file name in this repo is vimrc so you have rename it by **.vimrc**.
+Now open any file with vim and see changes. 🚀 🚀

 # **Before**
 ![Screenshot 2021-06-13 at 11 32 25 PM](https://user-images.githubusercontent.com/54282666/121817858-89e1a700-cca1-11eb-80ed-986a2c802afc.jpeg)